s0rta/revengate-new/docs/design/people.md

 From previous trips to India and Morocco, Beaudelaire has kept some connections and does small time private imports of exotic goods.
 Notably, he is a member of the hashish society and has sponsored a few drug runs.

 He is a very occasional hashish user, preferring wine on most days and shunning absinthe as well as most hard liquors.
 He loves to hang out in cafés, drink a lot, and then let the alcohol infused inspiration move his poetry projects forward.

+## Michel Boilou
+Michel Boilou is a barber in Lyon.
+He also is the doorman for some of the Lux Co. secret compounds.
+Notably, an out-out-sight door at the back of a broom closet in this barber lounge leads to an absinthe café.

+Boilou is tall and skinny with dark hair and impeccably shaped handlebar mustache.
+He typically wears a vest of black satin and flamboyant silk patterns.
+Flowers usually decorates his shop and he is found of using botanical metaphors to describe things.

+He radiates the impression of a very peaceful man, but if needs be, he can masterfully defend himself with a straight razor.
+He is also trained with the rapier and he maintains and uncommonly sharp edge on his discrete sword cane.

+Boilou has been a field agent for Lux Co. for some years, but four years ago he decided to start a family and thereby settled for less adventurous duties.
+He relay messages to select individuals who pretend to visit him for grooming, but he also happens to deliver the closest shaves in town.

+He is very skilled at getting unsuspecting patrons to open up about private details of their life and work, information that Boilou promptly relays to Lux Co.

+His shop is located next to a very active newspaper.
+The noisy steam powered printing press next door easily drowns the conversations and the occasional light music in the absinthe café.

+Boilou is now 38 with a three year old son and his wife is pregnant with another child.